 - Filter rated up to 100,000 gallons; includes one Sawyer MINI filter, 16-ounce reusable squeeze...

 The Sawyer Mini Water Filtration System is a no-brainer if you want a great water filter for very little money.
 They even come in a four-pack so everyone in your family can have their own.

 You can find our Sawyer Mini Water Filtration System Review here.

 Katadyn Vario Dual Technology Microfilter

-The Katadyn Vario Dual Technology Microfilter is a midsized pump style filter that is perfect for a group of people.
-The activated charcoal filter also allows it to remove some chemicals that other filters can’t touch.
+The Katadyn Vario Dual Technology Microfilter is a midsized pump-style filter that is perfect for a group of people.
+The activated charcoal filter also removes some chemicals that other filters can’t touch.

 Make sure you read our Katadyn Vario Dual Technology Microfilter Review.

 - High-capacity, gravity-fed, hollow-fiber water filter system is ideal for group and family camping,...

 - Meets all EPA/NSF guidelines for removal of 99.9999% of bacteria and 99.9% of protozoa, including...